November 9, 2014 – September 13, 2015

 In many cases, the works are contemporary arts stemming from long and rich traditions reaching back to the pre-Columbian era as well as influences from European and other traditions and the creativity of local artisans in reinterpreting longstanding traditions as well as creating new ones.

-Curated by Cándida Fernández de Calderón, Director of Fomento Cultural Banamex in Mexico City, the over 1,200 works on view were made by more than 600 of the most accomplished artists from 22 countries including Argentina, Bolivia, Brazil, Colombia, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, México, Nicaragua, Panamá, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela as well as Spain and Portugal.
+Curated by Cándida Fernández de Calderón, Director of Fomento Cultural Banamex in Mexico City, the more than 800 works on view were made by more than 600 of the most accomplished artists from 22 countries including Argentina, Bolivia, Brazil, Colombia, Chile, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, México, Nicaragua, Panamá, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela as well as Spain and Portugal.
 The pieces represent a broad range of specialties and materials including clay, wood, plant fibers, paper, leather, silver, wax, coconuts, beads, shell, glass and stones.
 All of the works are by living artists, many of whom are well known around their countries and beyond.

 Organized by Fomento Cultural Banamex, the exhibit has been seen previously in Latin America and Spain, but not yet in the United States.